alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 #### Martial Maneuvers

+- rename Martial Maneuvers to Techniques as there are no more Class Techniques (❌)
 - Incoperate all Weapon MAneuvers in Weapons (❌)
 - Rework Parry (❌)
 - More abilities that have non-combat users (❌)